 Complex canker sores can also be caused by an underlying health condition, including a weak immune system, nutritional deficiencies, and gastrointestinal tract diseases like celiac disease or Crohn’s disease.

-If you’re suffering from cold sore pain or a canker sore, don’t let it get the best of you!
+If you’re suffering from cold sore, fever blister or canker sore pain, don’t let it get the best of you!
 Our laser treatment is painless and only takes 5-10 minutes to stop a sore in its tracks.
 Our diode laser treatment can provide immediate relief from pain and discomfort, stop the infection from progressing, and instantly begin the healing process to drastically reduce healing time.

 So the question really isn’t “why should you get your cold sore, fever blister or canker sore treated?”
 It’s “why wouldn’t you!?”